AIoneWithMyself/kottans-backend/README.md

 Q: Explain the main idea behind public key cryptography in few sentences

-  Public key cryptography need for safety transport messages in Internet.
-There is symmetry and asymmetry key.
-In case of symmetry key message will encrypt by key and will be decrypt by same way.
-Assymetric key its when message was encrypted by one key and decrypted by another.
+  Public key  need for safety connection between client and server.
+  At first time server tells a client witch public key belong to it and client store the information for given period of time.
+  Next time client visits a server, he expects at least 1 certificate in certificate chain to contain a public key already known.

 Q: You are creating and application for pet clinic.
 You need to implement the following functionality:
    1. add new pet (including name, age, breed, owner's name, medical history)
+        * Post = request type
+        * name, age, id, breed, owner's name, medical history = query params
    2. search pet by name
+        * Get = request type
+        * name = query params
    3. change name of an existing pet
+        * Change = request type
+        * name, id = query  params
    4. add new info about pet's health
+        * Change = request type
+        * name, medical history = query params
    5. assign a pet to a particular doctor in the clinic
+        * Change = request type
+        * name, id, doctor = query params
    6. register an appointment for a pet.
 This request should include info about pet, doctor and appointment date and time.

-A: -
+        * Post = request type
+        * name, id, doctor, date, time = query params

+Every function has to be request type since we are appealing to server for add, change or search something.
+To work with function we need a query params.